 Since Screeps is a game from programmers for programmers, you might possibly be interested in how it works server-side.
 We, on our part, want to reveal some advanced architectural solutions of this project too.

-- MongoDB runs on 24-core machine with 128 GB of RAM and handles 30k update requests per second.
+- MongoDB for each shard runs on 24-core machine with 128 GB of RAM and handles 30k update requests per second.

 - Player run-time code is optimized to work in memory and does not make any hard drive or database requests.